Ontario Bar, 1982

 In the community, Jarvis has served on and chaired many boards, including the Oakville YMCA, the Crieff Hills Community, and the Oakville Enterprise Centre.
 He currently serves on the boards of the Halton Food Council and Team Unbreakable, an organization dedicated to the prevention of suicide among youth.
 He is a past President of the Halton Law Association.

-Personal time is dedicated to family and to keeping up with cycling, paddling (conventional and outrigger canoes), singing in church choir, and ongoing interest in architecture, baseball, theatre, films and travel.
+Personal time is dedicated to family, cycling, paddling (conventional and outrigger canoes), music, and ongoing interest in architecture, baseball, theatre and travel.